 1. 50/50 Apple Cider Vinegar Water Spray

-The solution made from a 50-50 mixture of apple cider vinegar and water spray is beneficial to relieve dry, itchy skin.
+The solution made from a 50-50 mixture of apple cider vinegar and water spray is beneficial to relieve many skin problems such as dry, itchy skin.
 Moreover, apple cider vinegar has antifungal and antiseptic properties.

 2. Coconut Oil

-Not only coconut oil contains antifungal and bacterial properties, but it is also an excellent moisturizer too.
-Coconut oil can be used to treat yeast infections, allergies, eczema, and insect bites.
+Not only does coconut oil contain antifungal and bacterial properties, but it is also an excellent moisturizer too.
+Coconut oil can be used to combat fungal or bacterial infections, allergies, eczema, and insect bites.
 How to use it: massage the oil into the affected area for quick relief.

 3. Chamomile and Herbal Tea Soaks